resbaz/nectar-cloud-lessons/Resources/Play.md

 *PWD* - You are in the writing room, just off of the lounge in the home known as computer.

-*USER* - I'm going to echo my thoughts about other into this new Diary.
+*USER* - I'm going to echo my thoughts about OTHER into this new Diary.

 *OTHER* - Hm: I want to know what USER wrote about me!
 I think I'll take a peek.